AzkaSahar/Calculator-app/README.md

 ## Usage

 Click the buttons to enter numbers and operations.
+First enter number or expression then click on the function buttons.
 Click `=` to evaluate the expression.
 Click `Clear` to reset the calculator.

 ## Files